Housing Solutions Workshop

-The Housing Solutions Workshop is a four-week intensive virtual program of seminars, strategic consultation, and team-building created by NYU Furman Center’s Housing Solutions Lab, Abt Associates, and the Lincoln Institute of Land Policy.
+The Housing Solutions Workshop is a three-week intensive virtual program of seminars, strategic consultation, and team-building created by NYU Furman Center’s Housing Solutions Lab, Abt Associates, and the Lincoln Institute of Land Policy.
 The Workshop aims to help small and midsize cities and counties—those with populations between 50,000 and 500,000—as they develop and implement comprehensive housing strategies to better meet their affordability and other housing challenges.

 What if my city or county is too small to qualify?

 If your city or county is too small to qualify alone, you might consider a joint application with a neighboring jurisdiction.
 The Call for Applications details the eligibility criteria for joint applicants.

 Sign up for updates to be notified of any future trainings and learning opportunities for cities of other sizes.